lucbarn/slideshow/README.md

 In the mobile version of the slideshow the animation is simpler, with only one image visible at a time.

+## Perspective customization

+The perspective of the slideshow can be changed by clicking on the customize button in the bottom-right corner.
+It opens a panel with a lateral view of the cards profiles (the five blue lines on the left) and the position of the point of view (the dot on the right).
+Both the cards profiles and the point of view can be dragged to change the perspective.
+It can also be selected a mode with only the cards borders visible in order to better see the position of each card.

 ## Dependencies

 Run the following command from the `slideshow` folder to install the dependencies: